On the rate of convergence for an $\alpha$-stable central limit theorem under sublinear expectation: Introduction

 The rest of the paper is organized as follows.
 In Section 2, we review some necessary results about sublinear expectation and $\alpha$-stable L\'{e}vy processes.
-We list the assumptions and our main results in Section 3.
-In Section 4, we establish the regularity estimates for the approximate solution $u_{\Delta}$, including the new and more accurate time regularity result.
-In Section 5, we introduce the monotone approximation scheme, establishing its properties such as monotonicity, concavity, consistency, and comparison result.
-In Section 6, we prove our main results, the convergence rate of the approximation scheme.
+In Section 3, we list the assumptions and our main results, the convergence rate of the $\alpha$-stable random variables under sublinear expectation.
+We present two examples to illustrate our results in Section 4.
+Finally, by using the monotone scheme method, the proof of our main result is given in Section 5.